Home Compare BAER.SW vs PFG

 Stability

-Both rank well on stability, but Principal Financial Group, Inc. still sits higher.
+On stability, the edge is clear — both rank well, but Principal Financial Group, Inc. sits noticeably higher.

 Growth — Dominant Gap